 - Users with Administrator rights should review their list of Presspage users regularly.
 You should remove users that left the company, or who should not have access anymore.

-- Schedule a dry run with non-sensitive information to practice, so everybody can understand how the process works.
+- Schedule a dry run using non-sensitive information so your team understands how the process works.
 Document your internal process and share it with the team.

-- Educate your fellow colleagues on how your team uses Presspage, so everyone else does not rely on that single key user who knows everything.
+- Educate colleagues on how your team uses Presspage, so no single key user is the only one who understands the full process.